 Mount the workpiece with a fixture on the machine table.
-If you have a 3-D touch probe on your machine, then you do not need to clamp the workpiece parallel to the axes.
+If you have a touch probe on your machine, then you do not need to clamp the workpiece parallel to the axes.

-If you do not have a 3-D touch probe available, you have to align the workpiece so that it is fixed with its edges parallel to the machine axes.
+If you do not have a touch probe available, you have to align the workpiece so that it is fixed with its edges parallel to the machine axes.

-Align the workpiece with a 3-D touch probe system
+Aligning the workpiece with a touch probe

-▶ Insert the 3-D touch probe: In the Manual Data Input (MDI) operating mode, run a T00L CALL block containing the tool axis, and then return to the Manual Operation mode (in MDI mode you can run an individual NC block independently of the others)
+▶ Insert the touch probe: In the Manual Data Input (MDI) operating mode, run a TOOL CALL block containing the tool axis, and then return to the Manual Operation mode (in MDI mode you can run an individual NC block independently of the others)

-- ▶ Select the probing functions: The TNC displays the available functions in the soft-key row - Measure the basic rotation: The TNC displays the basic rotation menu.
-To identify the basic rotation, probe two points on a straight surface of the workpiece - Use the axis-direction keys to pre-position the touch probe to a position near the first contact point - ▶ Select the probing direction via soft key - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point. - Use the axis-direction keys to pre-position the touch probe to a position near the second contact point - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - ▶ Then the TNC shows the measured basic rotation - ▶ Press the END key to close the menu and then answer the question of whether the basic rotation should be transferred to the preset table by pressing the NO ENT key (no transfer)
+- Select the probing functions: The TNC displays the available functions in the soft-key row - ▶ Measure the basic rotation: The TNC displays the basic rotation menu.
+To identify the basic rotation, probe two points on a straight surface of the workpiece - ▶ Use the axis-direction keys to preposition the touch probe to a position near the first contact point - ▶ Select the probing direction via soft key - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - Use the axis-direction keys to preposition the touch probe to a position near the second contact point - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - ▶ Then the TNC shows the measured basic rotation - Press the END key to close the menu and then answer the question of whether the basic rotation should be transferred to the preset table by pressing the NO ENT key (no transfer)

-- MDI operating mode: See "Programming and Executing Simple Machining Operations" on page 522 - Workpiece alignment: See "Compensating Workpiece Misalignment with a 3-D Touch Probe" on page 499
+- MDI operating mode: See "Programming and executing simple machining operations" on page 528 - Workpiece alignment: See "Compensating workpiece misalignment with a 3-D touch probe" on page 506

-Set the datum with a 3-D touch probe
+Datum setting with a touch probe

-▶ Insert the 3-D touch probe: In the MDI mode, run a TOOL CALL block containing the tool axis and then return to the Manual Operation mode
+Insert the touch probe: In the MDI mode, run a TOOL CALL block containing the tool axis and then return to the Manual Operation mode

-- Select the probing functions: The TNC displays the available functions in the soft-key row - Set the reference point at a workpiece corner, for example: The TNC asks whether the prove points from the previously measured basic rotation should be loaded.
-Press the ENT key to load points - ▶ Position the touch probe at a position near the first touch point of the side that was not probed for basic rotation - ▶ Select the probing direction via soft key - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - Use the axis-direction keys to pre-position the touch probe to a position near the second contact point - Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - ▶ Then the TNC shows the coordinates of the measured corner point
+- ▶ Select the probing functions: The TNC displays the available functions in the soft-key row - ▶ Set the reference point at a workpiece corner, for example: The TNC asks whether the prove points from the previously measured basic rotation should be loaded.
+Press the ENT key to load points - ▶ Position the touch probe at a position near the first touch point of the side that was not probed for basic rotation - ▶ Select the probing direction via soft key - ▶ Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - ▶ Use the axis-direction keys to preposition the touch probe to a position near the second contact point - ▶ Press NC start: The touch probe moves in the defined direction until it contacts the workpiece and then automatically returns to its starting point - Then the TNC shows the coordinates of the measured corner point